Poison Hand Darted Harpoons and Lances

 Christison Prussic acid harpoon, 1831.
 Overall length is 36", distance between barb tips, closed, is 9".
 Maker's mark stamped on boss behind head and also on the socket, IA.
 (Author's collection)

-The first real attempt to design a hand darted harpoon that would fasten to and kill a whale simultaneously originated in Scotland in 1831.
-The firm of W. and G. Young, involved in the northern whale fisheries, wanted a harpoon that would kill a whale quickly to prevent it from diving under the ice.
-The Youngs approached Sir Robert Christison, a well-known expert on poisons at the University of Edinburgh, and asked him to invent a harpoon for them, one that would utilize poison as the killing agent.
-Christison finally accepted the challenge, and chose pure hydrocyanic acid, or prussic acid, because of its extreme potency.
-Christison's prussic-acid contained two glass cylinders for the liquid poison, each approximately four inches long and three-fourths of an inch diameter, together containing almost two ounces of poison.
+The first significant attempt to design a hand-darted harpoon that would both fasten to and kill a whale originated in Scotland in 1831.
+The firm W. and G. Young, engaged in the northern whale fisheries, sought a harpoon that could kill a whale quickly to prevent it from diving under the ice.
+They consulted Sir Robert Christison, a renowned poison expert at the University of Edinburgh, to develop such a harpoon using poison as the lethal agent.
+Christison eventually agreed to the challenge and selected pure hydrocyanic acid, or prussic acid, due to its extreme toxicity.
+Christison's prussic-acid harpoon featured two glass cylinders for the poison, each about four inches long and three-fourths of an inch in diameter, together containing nearly two ounces of poison.

-The general configuration of the Christison harpoon was the two-flued type, but with pivot barbs extending the flues.
-Immediately behind each flue the boss of the iron was concave for a distance of four inches to accept the vials of poison.
-At the rear of this four-inch length was a protrusion, cast with the head, that positioned the vials and held them in place behind the flues.
-The flues protected the glass containers during penetration and allowed them to enter the whale without impeding the penetration of the iron.
-There were provisions for fastening a copper wire to the head to secure the tubes and to crush them after the iron was darted.
-In 1860 Christison explained his design in an article, "On the Capture of Whales by Means of Poison," in the New Edinburgh Philosophical Journal, n.s., xii:
+The Christison harpoon was generally a two-flued type, but with pivot barbs extending the flues.
+Directly behind each flue, the iron had a concave section about four inches long to accommodate the poison vials.
+A protrusion cast with the head at the rear of this concave section positioned and held the vials in place.
+The flues protected the glass containers during penetration, allowing them to enter the whale without obstructing the iron's penetration.
+There were also provisions for attaching a copper wire to the head to secure and crush the tubes after the harpoon was darted.
+In 1860, Christison described his design in an article titled "On the Capture of Whales by Means of Poison," published in the New Edinburgh Philosophical Journal.

-It remained to devise a method of discharging the poison from the glass tubes at the right time.
-After various trials, the plan fixed upon was to attach firmly to each side of the harpoon, near the blade, one end of a strong copper-wire; the other end of which passed obliquely over the tube, thereby securing it in its place; then through an oblique hole in the shaft, close to the upper end of the tube; and, finally, to a bight in the rope, where it was firmly secured.
-It is plain that the rope cannot be drawn straight before the copper wire is broken; and the copper wire was so strong, that it could not be broken without first crushing the tubes; to facilitate which, a spiral indentation was made upon the tubes for the wires to lie in.
+It remained necessary to devise a method for discharging the poison from the glass tubes at the appropriate time.
+After various trials, the plan selected involved attaching one end of a strong copper wire firmly to each side of the harpoon near the blade.
+The other end of the wire passed obliquely over the tube, securing it in place, then through an oblique hole in the shaft near the upper end of the tube, and finally to a bight in the rope where it was firmly secured.
+This setup ensured that the rope could not be drawn straight before breaking the copper wire.
+The wire was strong enough that it could not be broken without first crushing the tubes.
+To facilitate this, a spiral indentation was made on the tubes for the wires to lie in.

 Christison head detail showing attachment points for the wire and oblique hole through which the wires passed to the whaleline.
 (Author's collection)

-Christison was required by the Youngs to keep his invention secret, and he remained silent until 1860, after the Youngs had died and their heirs were no longer involved in whaling and released Christison from his promise of silence.
-It was then that he made the design known, thinking that in the years since 1831 there may have been advancements that could make the poison harpoon more feasible and of benefit to the whale fisheries.
+Christison was required by the Youngs to keep his invention secret, and he honored this until 1860, after the Youngs had died and their heirs were no longer involved in whaling.
+Once released from his promise of silence, Christison shared his design, believing that advancements since 1831 might make the poison harpoon more practical and beneficial for the whaling industry.

-In 1832 Ship William Young of Lieth, Scotland, was fitted out with these prussic-acid harpoons, but was crushed in the ice before the irons could be used.
-Another whaleship, Clarendon, was sent out with prussic acid in 1833 and Christison described the use of poison during that voyage:
+In 1832, the ship William Young of Leith, Scotland, was outfitted with these prussic-acid harpoons, but it was crushed in the ice before the irons could be used.
+Another whaleship, the Clarendon, was sent out with prussic acid in 1833.
+Christison described the use of poison during that voyage:

-The fact is, that a harpoon-gun was provided; and another seaman states that he himself fired it for the first and only time it was used; that the harpoon was buried deeply in the whale, which immediately "sounded," or dived perpendicularly downwards; but that in a very short time the rope relaxed, and the whale rose to the surface quite dead.
-And he added, that the men were so appalled by the terrific effect of the harpoon, that they declined to use any more of them.
+"A harpoon-gun was provided, and a seaman reported that he fired it for the first and only time it was used.
+The harpoon buried deeply in the whale, which immediately 'sounded,' or dived perpendicularly downwards.
+However, in a very short time, the rope relaxed, and the whale rose to the surface quite dead.
+The men were so appalled by the harpoon's effect that they declined to use any more of them."

 Sketch from Robert Christison, "On the Capture of Whales by Means of Poison," The New Edinburgh Philosophical Journal, n.s., xii, i (July 1860), p.
 75.